kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 As you can see the structure is really simple and consistent with the other modules.
-We're going to get into details later, but as you can see at line **12** from version 0.5 Cuckoo provides some helper functions that make the process of creating signatures much easier.
+We're going to get into details later, but as you can see at line **12** from version 0.5 CAPE provides some helper functions that make the process of creating signatures much easier.

 In this example we just walk through all the accessed files in the summary and check